wdawson/okta.github.io/_source/_posts/2017-11-20-add-sso-spring-boot-15-min.md

 }
 ```

-When you restart the server via `./mvnw spring-boot:run` and visit `http://localhost:8080` in your browser, you’ll be taken to your personal Okta subdomain to log in:
+When you restart the server via `./mvnw spring-boot:run` and visit `http://localhost:8080` in your browser, you'll be taken to your personal Okta subdomain to log in:

 {% img blog/add-sso-spring-boot-15-min/okta-login-screen.png alt:"Screen Shot of Okta Login" width:"600" %}{: .center-image }

-You can log in using the email and password you set when you created your Okta account, because you were added by default as a user in the “My Web App” Okta application.
+You can log in using the email and password you set when you created your Okta account, because you were added by default as a user in the "My Web App" Okta application.
 Unless you created a new user back in the administration dashboard, this is the only user that has been given permission to access your site.

-Once you’ve logged in, you will be redirected back to your site as an authenticated user, and should be seeing your email address echoed back to you!
+Once you've logged in, you will be redirected back to your site as an authenticated user, and should be seeing your email address echoed back to you!

 {% img blog/add-sso-spring-boot-15-min/app-success.png alt:"Screen Shot of result" width:"600" %}{: .center-image }

-## What’s Next?
+## What's Next?

 Now the real fun begins, as you create or onboard new users to your app!
 Take some time to experiment with different permission levels.
-Check out the audit logs to see what your users’ activities have been.
+Check out the audit logs to see what your users' activities have been.
 Add users to groups, and customize and control email and text message communications.

 Interested in learning more?
 Check out these other Java resources: